k3ntako/copy-cat-api/ReadMe.md

 ## Initial Database Setup

-Create a database locally.
+Create a local PostgreSQL database with the name `copy_cat`.
+Make sure it's accessible at `localhost:5432`.
+One way to create it is by using the [`psql`](https://www.postgresql.org/docs/current/app-psql.html) command line tool as demostrated below.

 ```
 $ psql
 $ CREATE DATABASE copy_cat;
 ```

-If there is no `migrations` directory in the root of this directory, you will need to run the following to create the migrations.
+Unless you deleted the `migrations` directory, you can ignore this step.
+A `migrations` directory will be present in the root directory of this project, but if it does not exist, you will need to run the following commands to create the migrations.

 ```
-$ export FLASK_APP=copycat
+$ export FLASK_APP=src.copycat:create_app
 $ flask db init
 $ flask db migrate
 $ flask db upgrade